tornede/py_experimenter/README.md

 ### Fill Table from Combination
 The last way to fill the database is using `experimenter.fill_table_from_combination`.
 This is essentially a combination of [the first option](#fill-table-from-configuration), and [the second option](#fill-table-with-rows).

-If you have 4 parameters
+If you have 4 keyfields
 ```
 keyfields=parameter_1, parameter_2, parameter_3, parameter_4
 ```